 Flash Drought Examples

-- In 2012, the United States Midwest experienced a well-documented flash drought, which led to crop failures and considerable economic losses.
+- The United States Midwest experienced a well-documented flash drought in 2012, which led to crop failures and considerable economic losses.

 - In 2019, a sudden drought in Australia severely affected cattle farming and water supply.